 Girls are expected from all over Britain and even abroad.
 News of the birthday party has spread far and wide and girls have written from Canada, the United States, Israel and most parts of Europe.

-Woodcroft began at roughly the same time in Burnt Oak.
+Woodcroft [the school with which Copthall merged] began at roughly the same time in Burnt Oak.
 An invitation-only lunch for 200 ex-members of staff will be held earlier in the day in South Building, Page Street, the old Woodcroft site.